 The location we chose for our ceremony had been such a constant in our story and made perfect sense.
 It was the beach where we first met at our friend Janelle’s birthday bonfire (on February 12th, 2017!), it’s where we had date nights- usually poke bowls at sunset, it’s where Tom proposed, and it’s where we would get married.
 My brother Ryan, who played such a large role in me being in Monterey, bringing me to that bonfire, and supporting our relationship from the beginning, felt like a natural answer to the question of who would officiate our ceremony, and we were honored to have my sister in law Melissa as our only guest and witness.
 We told only our immediate families and my best friend in MA- keeping it a secret from all of our local friends which proved to be really hard!

 On February 12th, I spent the morning at my photo studio in Monterey getting ready with Melissa while Tom got dressed at home.
-The studio was the perfect location to get ready- photo ready, plenty of space, and wouldn’t attract a lot of attention from all of our neighbors who didn’t know about the wedding!
-Not to mention the recent addition of that amazing green velvet couch which I knew I wanted portraits with!
+The studio was the perfect location to get ready- photo ready, plenty of space, and wouldn’t attract a lot of attention from all of our neighbors who didn’t know about the wedding.

 My something old were both my earrings, a gift from my parents for my 20th birthday, and a gold bracelet given to me by my Auntie Karen.
 My something new was my dress.
 My something blue was the stripe of blue thread on my shoes as well as my navy clutch- but also the cut off tie I wrapped around my bouquet.
 My best friend Cait and I share a love of The Office- and when I told her about our wedding plans, she sent me one of her husband’s ties cut in half.
 A nod to the Pam & Jim wedding episode and a great reminder to go with the flow on the day of.
 The tie happened to be a perfect shade of blue so I asked my florist Marysu if it could be wrapped around my bouquet.
 And finally, my something borrowed was the small butterfly I carried with me- a loan from my dear friend and our photographer for the day, Amandarose.
 Not only was it meaningful as something borrowed, but the main symbol of Pacific Grove, the town we were married in, is the monarch butterfly.
 It lined up perfectly.

 I’m sure it’s a wedding cliche to say you love your dress- but I LOVED my dress.
 I’d seen it online at BHLDN and bookmarked it only to go back into my bookmarks folder to see it already saved twice before.
 I searched online for a few days only to keep coming back to this dress.
 I made an appointment at BHLDN Palo Alto and Melissa came with me, with my mom on FaceTime from Boston.
-I tried on a few other dresses but this one was clearly the one to beat.
-Finally, I put it back on at the end and just knew it was the one.
+I tried on a few other dresses but just knew it was the one.
 With only 5 weeks to go to the wedding day, BHLDN was amazing and overnighted it to me so I could be sure to have it in time for alterations.
 Ultimately, it fit pretty perfectly with the exception of the length and sleeves.
 Christine at Epiphany Carmel was magic at turning around the hemming and taking in the sleeves in the shorter-than-normal time frame I had and I was so appreciative!
 On the day of, I loved everything about it.
 The movement of the tulle, the train, the fact that the sleeves added a little bit of warmth on a windy day, those bows along the back, and just how comfortable it was.
-The only problem now is finding other times when it’s socially acceptable to wear it because I for sure need to wear this dress again!

 After leaving the studio, I met Tom in the forest in Pacific Grove for our first look before driving down the coast to Big Sur, another favorite location of ours for hikes and sunsets.
 Being photographed down there was really beautiful- but having a few moments during portraits to soak in the grandness of the coastal cliffs on our wedding day was truly special.